BearyNatural/SkillsJournal/ECS_Fargate_CWMetrics/README.md

   Please ensure you read through the codes and the scripts.
 Get familiar with everything and where each module is.
 You can make changes to the code & scripts, changing the region, the desired task count on the CloudWatch Alarm (must still match the ECS AutoScaling policy, so change this also).

 Step 2.
-  This is the point where you get to decide which type of script you want to use for stressing the tasks.
-In the containers folder there are two folders with scripts, one for powershell, the other for bash.
-I used powershell, so by default this is what is in the containers folder.
-However, if you want to change the scripts over and use bash, copy all 4 files from the bash folder and paste it over the current files in the container folder.

-Step 3.
   Open the CLI in the folder where the 'main.tf' file is.
 Now we need to spin up the scipt into your AWS account.
 As per terraform documentation use the following commands in order.
 [Commands](https://developer.hashicorp.com/terraform/cli/commands)

   terraform init